Denver Health Executives Get Bonuses 1 Week After Workers Asked To Take Cuts

 “Right now, we have staff from across the organization who are feeling like they are being asked to take PTO, low census and furlough and they are looking to leadership to ensure we are also impacted by the pandemic.
 It would certainly send quite a message if we could report commitment by leadership to these actions, as a group,” wrote Wittenstein.

-She told CBS4 that all of her executive staff agreed to at least one of the suggestions.,”So every single member of our leadership team, 100%, is making a contribution.”
+She told CBS4 that all of her executive staff agreed to at least one of the suggestions.

+“So every single member of our leadership team, 100%, is making a contribution,” she said.

 She said the hospital posted an operating loss in March and she expects more operating losses for the foreseeable future.